 Asked in US Coins

-What is the value of a 1961 US dime?
+What is the value of an 1881 US 1 dollar gold piece?

 DISCLAIMER: The retail values quoted are the best available as of the date shown, but may vary significantly due to changes in the precious metals market.
 Also the wholesale (buying) price of a coin will be less than the selling (retail) price.
 A reputable coin dealer will be able to give a more accurate valuation based on inspection of the coin.